Department of Labor Logo United States Department of Labor

 • (816) 285-7000

-Employment rose in all nine large counties in Colorado from December 2017 to December 2018, the U.S. Bureau of Labor Statistics (BLS) reported today.
-(Large counties are defined as those with 2017 average annual employment levels of 75,000 or more.)
-Assistant Commissioner for Regional Operations Stanley W. Suchman noted that Weld County (3.9 percent) had the fastest employment growth among the nine largest counties in the state.
-(See table 1.)
+Employment rose in Colorado’s nine large counties from December 2020 to December 2021, the U.S. Bureau of Labor Statistics reported today.
+(Large counties are those with annual average employment levels of 75,000 or more in 2020.)
+Regional Commissioner Michael Hirniak noted that Denver County (+10.2 percent) had the largest over-the-year increase in employment among the nine largest counties in the state.
+(See chart 1 and table 1.)

-Nationwide, employment advanced 1.5 percent during the 12-month period as 296 of the 349 largest U.S. counties registered increases.
-Midland, TX, had the largest over-the-year percentage increase, up 10.0 percent.
-Bay, FL, experienced the largest over-the-year percentage decrease in employment with a loss of 5.6 percent.
+National employment increased 5.2 percent over the year, with 334 of the 343 largest U.S. counties reporting gains.
+Clark, NV, had the largest over-the-year increase in employment with a gain of 13.3 percent.
+Hinds, MS, had the largest over-the-year percentage decrease in employment with a loss of 0.9 percent.

-Among the nine largest counties in Colorado, employment was highest in Denver County (522,900) and lowest in Weld (111,400) in December 2018.
-Together, the nine largest Colorado counties accounted for 80.6 percent of total employment within the state.
+Among the nine largest counties in Colorado, employment was highest in Denver County (538,600) in December 2021.
+Within Denver County’s private industry, professional and technical services accounted for the largest employment.
+Together, the nine largest Colorado counties accounted for 81.1 percent of total employment within the state.
+Nationwide, the 343 largest counties made up 72.4 percent of total U.S. employment.

-Employment and wage levels (but not over-the-year changes) are also available for the 55 counties in Colorado with employment levels below 75,000.
-Of these small counties, Broomfield ($1,546) had the highest average weekly wage level.
+Employment and wage levels (but not over-the-year changes) are also available for the 55 counties in Colorado with employment below 75,000.
+Wage levels in 52 of the 55 smaller counties were below the national average of $1,418 in the fourth quarter of 2021.
 (See table 2.)

 Large county wage changes